Invasive non-native plants

 Where it's found

-It is commonly found in areas of damp soil such as river banks and nearby woodlands.
+It is usually found in areas of damp soil such as river banks and nearby woodlands.

 How it spreads

 The plant can produce large quantities of seeds in exploding capsules that can throw seeds several metres away from the parent plant.
-This enables it to quickly take over the habitat it occurs in.
+This allows it to quickly take over the habitat it is in.

 Risks to health